 CONFERENCES, U.S. and INTERNATIONAL:

-For more information or to order a copy, click here
+For more information or to order your copy from the publisher, click here.

 Resources in Connecticut and New England: